jacobpm/edison/python/README.md

 python path/to/motion_sensor.py
 ```

-If everything went well, you should see a message in your terminal when the MQTT client running on the Edison connects to the MQTT broker in the Dell gateway.
-If the connection is successfully established, and everything is working properly a `{'meaning': 'motion', 'value': True}` JSON message will be sent every 0.5 second to the Dell gateway and from there to the relayr Cloud.
-The `'value': True` will change accordingly to the motion detected by the PIR sensor.
-You can observe the changes on the relayr Dashboard.
+You should see a message in your terminal when the MQTT client running on the
+Edison connects to the MQTT broker in the Dell gateway.
+If the connection is
+successful and everything is working properly, then a JSON schema of
+`{'meaning': 'motion', 'value': True}` will be sent every 0.5 seconds to the
+Dell gateway and from there to the relayr cloud.
+The value of the `value`
+property will change according to the motion detected by the PIR sensor.
+You
+can observe the changes on the relayr Dashboard.

-If you run into troubles, make sure that you have all the Python dependencies installed (`libmraa` and `paho-mqtt`) and virtual Python environment activated (if you are using one.)
+If you run into problems, make sure that you have all the Python dependencies
+installed (`libmraa` and `paho-mqtt`) and that your virtual Python environment
+is activated (if you are using one.)

 ### Example 3 (`buzzer.py`)

-The `buzzer.py` example shows you how to receive commands from the relayr Cloud and/or the Dell gateway.
-The command received by Intel Edison will remotely turn on or off a piezo buzzer.
+The `buzzer.py` example shows you how to receive commands from the relayr
+Cloud and/or the Dell gateway.
+The command received by Intel Edison will
+remotely turn on or off a piezo buzzer.

-First prepare the hardware by connecting the [grove buzzer](http://wiki.seeedstudio.com/wiki/Grove_-_Buzzer) to the **Digital pin 5 (D5)**.
+First prepare the hardware by connecting the [grove
+buzzer](http://wiki.seeedstudio.com/wiki/Grove_-_Buzzer) to the **Digital pin
+5 (D5)**.

 ![D5 pin](assets/d5-pin.jpg)

-Similarly as in the `motion.py` example, copy the credentials of the device created on the relayr Dashboard in the appropriate place of the `buzzer.py`.
+As in the `motion.py` example, paste the device's credentials from the relayr Dashboard into the appropriate place of the `buzzer.py`.

 ```python
 # MQTT credentials.